tidepool-org/handbook/Tidepool Values.md

 As a company, we realize that we won't have all of the answers.
 That means that it's important for us to listen to our users, and iterate often based on their feedback.
 (See 'Start small and iterate quickly' above.)

-It also means that we will make the underlying platform of our software available to other developers and innovators, and allow user to make their data available in whatever form they choose.
+It also means that we will make the underlying platform of our software available to other developers and innovators, and allow users to make their data available in whatever form they choose.

 It means that as employees, we embrace others' feedback.
 We admit our mistakes, are vocally self-critical, and help each other find ways to continue growing and improving over time.
 We put systems in place to help us improve our processes continuously.